elec327/elec327.github.io/bonus.md

 ---

-### Lab 3 Bonus - Fancifying the Thermodot (PCB design + firmware)
+### Lab 4-5 Bonus - Make your own PCB and related ideas

 __Note that all of these are PCB-related bonuses.
-You can create a second PCB for Lab 3, or submit these designs as part of the midterm or final project board runs.
-Alternatively, you could have them manufactured yourself.__
+You can create a second PCB for Lab 4, submit these designs on your own to SeeedStudio or OSHPark (refer to Piazza post for log in information) or submit these designs as part of the midterm or final project board runs.
+Alternatively, you could have them manufactured yourself.
+Some of the bonuses are obviously exclusive (i.e., one PCB couldn't do everything); the rest should be considered additive (if you make one PCB that satisfies multiple bonuses, you get them all.)__

+**[1-3 points]** - Design, manunfacture, populate, and program a board that uses an MSP430 to do something interesting.

 **[1 point]** - Use the 32-pin QFN package of the MSP430 rather than the 20 pin one provided.
 You will have to find or create a proper EAGLE part for this device, which you should add to the ELEC327 library and generate a pull-request on github.
+Manufacture, populate, and program the board.

-**[1 point]** - Add a button to the Thermodot device to be used to go into LPM4 as in Lab 2.
+**[1 point]** - Add a button to the Lab 4/5 device to be used to go into LPM4 as in Lab 2.
 You may use a resistor and capacitor to debounce, or implement some sort of software debouncing.